Environmental technology in Bavaria

-As a horizontal sector, environmental technology plays a key role in the long-term sustainable development of business and society.
-Bavaria offers the perfect conditions for actors in the field of environmental technology.
+As a cross-sectoral industry, environmental technology plays a key role in developing business and society in a way that will be sustainable in the long term.
+Bavaria offers top conditions for stakeholders in the field of environmental technology.

-Over 100 research institutions are at work in the field of environmental technologies in Bavaria.
-The areas of research include regenerative energies, cogeneration and processes for air, water and soil pollution control, as well as specialist fields such as the production of innovative materials and heat insulation.
-Bavaria's commitment to research is immense, successfully acquiring funding for innovative projects with high economic potential for companies producing environmental technology.
-Between 2005 and 2007, five Bavarian universities held top positions in the acquisition of EU funding for sustainable energy systems.
+More than 100 research facilities work in the field of environmental technologies in Bavaria.
+Their fields of research include regenerative energies, cogeneration and air, water and soil pollution control, as well as specialist fields such as the production of innovative materials and heat insulation.
+The commitment to research in Bavaria is huge, leading to the successful acquisition of funding for innovative projects with high economic potential for companies who produce environmental technology.
+For example, five Bavarian universities held top positions in the acquisition of EU funding for “sustainable energy systems” between 2005 and 2007.

-Companies and institutions in the environmental field work together in a large number of regional, sometimes specialised, networks which are especially organised around economic chambers and associations, such as in KUMAS – the Bavarian Center of Competence in Environmental Technologies and Affairs – or Netzwerk Umweltkompetenz Nordbayern (North Bavaria Environmental Competence Network, UKON).
-The Internet platform BAIKUM campaigns for strengthening innovation capability, competitiveness and the export capacity of Bavarian environmental technology.
+Companies and facilities in the environmental segment work together in a large number of regional, sometimes specialised networks that are chiefly organised around the Chambers of Industry and industrial associations – for example KUMAS – Kompetenzzentrum Umwelt e.V. and Netzwerk Umweltkompetenz Nordbayern (UKON).
+The Internet platform BAIKUM works to improve the innovative strength, competitiveness and export capability of Bavarian environmental technology.

-At a higher level, the Bavarian Environment Cluster brings together Bavarian expertise in the fields of waste and recycling; drinking water and sewage treatment; alternative energy generation, especially energy from waste and biomass; air pollution control; and resource efficiency.
+As an umbrella organisation, the Bavarian Environment Cluster brings together Bavarian expertise in the fields of recycling and waste management; water and wastewater treatment; alternative energy production, especially from waste and biomass; air pollution prevention; and materials flow management.

-The core objective of the Bavarian Environment Cluster is to actively encourage the innovative activity and internationalisation of the sector, in order to strengthen Bavaria sustainably as a business location and to establish it as a leading centre for expertise in environmental technology worldwide.
-This includes securing existing and creating additional highly-qualified jobs in the environmental economy in Bavaria.
+The central objective of the Bavarian Environment Cluster is to actively promote the innovative activities and the internationalisation of the sector in order to strengthen Bavaria sustainably as a business location and establish the state as a world-leading centre of expertise in environmental technology.
+This also includes safeguarding existing and creating additional highly-qualified jobs in the environmental economy in Bavaria.